 Cute shoes someone gave you that you never wore more than once: Instant donation pile.

-Comfortable shoes you wore to death: This was the summer of wearing your comfortable and casual shoes all of the time.
-Take a hard look at them and consider: would you feel great wearing these out on a trip to the mall or to brunch?
+Comfortable shoes you wore to death: Most of us like to be out and about over the summer, wearing our most comfortable and casual shoes all of the time.
+Take a hard look at your most worn pairs and consider: would you feel great wearing these out on a trip to the mall or to brunch?
 Or are they dirty and worn down?
 Can they be cleaned (see below) or do they really just need to be replaced?
 As always, if you’re hard to fit, make sure you have a replacement pair ready before you trash anything you may actually need.

 Clean Before Storing